 Practice Makes Perfect

 What we learned here is that fixing flat feet is possible and crucial for good health.
-As you continue doing the above exercises as part of your daily dressing, grooming and multitasking routines, you will soon discover that your feet will gain in mobility and strength.
+As you continue doing the above exercises as part of your daily dressing, grooming, and multitasking routines, you will soon discover that your feet will gain mobility and strength.
 The arches will raise to help get rid of flat feet.
-You will become more grounded, confident, and gain much improved posture, balance and strength.
+You will become more grounded, and confident, and gain much-improved posture, balance, and strength.

 You will find real live case studies and any questions you may have will be answered in the comments discussion below.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.

 Juliette Kando FI Chor (author) from Andalusia, southern Spain on December 02, 2016:

 Well said Sesha.
 Our kids run around on bare feet even on the most rough grounds of the finca.
 They are used to it.

 Seshagopalan Murali from Chennai, Tamil Nadu on June 29, 2015:

 I strongly feel shoes are not required for kids at all.

 Juliette Kando FI Chor (author) from Andalusia, southern Spain on February 09, 2015: